jhpyle/docassemble/_docs/documents.md

 Also, the [`python-docx-template`] package uses a slightly modified version of the [Jinja2] syntax to account for the fact that it is being used inside of a .docx file.
-In standard [Jinja2], you would
-write:
+The standard [Jinja2] way of writing a "for loop" is:

 {% highlight text %}
 {% raw %}{% for item in fruit_list %}